spot_img

-Colorado Requires Builders to Accommodate High-efficiency Devices in New Homes
+Colorado Requires Builders to Accommodate High-efficiency Devices

 Starting in 2009, the Colorado Legislature began adding requirements that builders offer certain options to accommodate high-efficiency devices.
 These requirements started with solar prewire options in 2009, then water-smart home options in 2010.
 In 2020, the Legislature added requirements for electric vehicle charging and heating systems.
 These sections apply to unoccupied homes serving as sales inventory or a model home or manufactured homes, as defined by Colorado law.
 While the Legislature has only required builders to include options to accommodate these devices, it may be just a matter of time until builders must install the prescribed devices themselves.